Workers Day: Eneukwu urges workers to deliver service of probity, rectitude

 “The APC led Federal Government has in her quest to promote the efficiency and service delivery by our workers, approved of the current national minimum wage without hesitation, ensured timely payment of salaries and emoluments, timely promotion of workers, increment in hazard allowance to health workers and others, increment of teachers salaries, constant payment of gratuities, clearing of all arrears of salaries amongst others.

-“All these and more were made to acknowledge the importance of workers in nation-building and ensure that, they are given a sense of belonging.
+“All these and more were made to acknowledge the importance of workers in nation building and ensure that, they are given sense of belonging.

-“The ESC was required to specifically explore ways and means of growing our non-oil sector – all in a bid to minimise the adverse effects of the coronavirus outbreak and to also protect existing jobs and even create new jobs to help absorb the teeming unemployed even before the crises.
+“The ESC were required to specifically explore ways and means of growing our non-oil sector – all in a bid to minimise the adverse effects of the corona virus outbreak and to also protect existing jobs and even create new jobs to help absorb the teeming unemployed even before the crises.

 “It was one of the first in Africa which were applauded and its benefits helped in reducing the hardship effect of the pandemic “

-“There is no government by any political party in Nigeria that has done more good to Nigerian workers, other than that of APC led by President Muhammadu Buhari,” he said.
+“There is no fovernment by any political party in Nigeria that has done more good to Nigerian workers, other than that of APC led by president Muhammadu Buhari,” he said.

-Hon Eneukwu also enjoined state Governors, to adopt President Muhammadu Buhari’s approach to solving workers’ problems.
+Hon Eneukwu also enjoined state Governors, to adopt president Muhammadu Buhari’s approach in solving workers problems.

 He appealed to all the striking workers to reconsider their stance for the overall interest of the nation and give the Federal Government a little time to attend to their yearnings and address all issues raised by them.